-To the tracks: Let’s just not talk about the intro.
+Let’s just not talk about the intro.
 A fucking useless waste of time.
-Then it starts with Frozen Steel.
+Then Frozen Steel emerges.
 Okay, not bad, taking off with a relentless energy and pretty brutal in style.
 This IS Power Metal no doubt.
 But then come the – what? – synthesized, fucking shreds.

 Moving on to Hall of the Tide.
 Well, fast does not make it better.
 And screaming neither.
 Now, in this one a few rasps can be found that increase the spice some.
 The center piece is Tonight We Ride – the one with the Mad Max video.
-And okay!!
-This is probably one of the best tracks, if not THE best, so far.
+This is one of the best tracks, if not THE best, so far.
 But again: Just terrible drum work.
 The whole structure of the track is – too fast.
 And Ms. Hayes – ahem – Slayes screaming until the vocals cords give up belting.
 The same brand of guitar work all over fails to excite me too.
 This is like eating salad every friggin’ day of my life – with vitamin pills.

 From then on it goes downhill.
 Not necessarily worse, but – again – it just does not convince.
-And this is a pity, ’cause all ingredients would be there to pump up the steam in this boiler of theirs and deliver a few really powerful chunks of #metal.
+And this is a pity, ’cause all ingredients would be there to pump up the steam in this boiler of theirs and deliver a few really powerful chunks of metal.

-Now, just when I was about to give up on them, Going Down Fighting comes along – in second-before-last position of the original track list without the bonus track.
+Now, just when I was about to give up on them, Going Down Fighting comes along.
+In second-before-last position of the original track list, without the bonus track.
 Compared to the rest of the record, this is pretty neat variation.
 Followed by Time Stands Still – the title track – that somewhat convinces with a slow, kind of Maiden-ish brand of a tune.
 If only all of the vocals would hit all the notes true and clear, this would be one of the better tracks.

-In conclusion, it is surely not the technical prowess that is missing on Time Stands Still, but more the will to go the extra mile and create something awesome.
+In conclusion, it is surely not the technical prowess that is missing on Time Stands Still.
+But more the will to go the extra mile and create something awesome.
 And I mean this in song structure and vocal delivery, which today is somewhat frayed around the edges.